 It is that daily practice that will allow an individual to become aware of invisible energies and discover many subjective phenomena.

-Access to that energy is always obtained by the use of phosphenes and the practice of rhythmic thinking (in the form of repeated prayers, mantras, litanies or in the form of japas: constant prayers).
+Access to that energy is always obtained by the use of phosphenes and the practice of rhythmic thinking (in the form of repeated prayers, mantras, litanies, or japas: constant prayers).

-The concept is to stimulate cerebral activity in such a way as to produce synchronizations of the nervous cells in certain parts of the brain.
-That creates a very powerful energy which, when it is channeled in the thought processing zones of the brain, corresponds to the classical description of the awakening of kundalini and consciousness extension phenomena.
+The concept is to stimulate cerebral activity in such a way as to produce synchronizations of the nerve cells in certain parts of the brain.
+That creates a very powerful energy which, when it is channeled in the thinking-processing zones of the brain, corresponds to the classical description of the awakening of Kundalini and consciousness extension phenomena.
 Authentic mystics and yogis always describe the phenomena they perceive as subjective. ‟The spiritual universe” is touched by subjective perception.
 This is the area in which you should do your research.
 The subjective domain, in our materialistic and technological cultures, has still to be studied.
-Initiation, in the deepest sense of the term, belongs to the realm of cerebral physiology; this aspect had not been thoroughly explored before the works of Dr LEFEBURE.
+Initiation, in the deepest sense of the term, belongs to the realm of cerebral physiology; this aspect had not been thoroughly explored before the works of Dr. LEFEBURE.

 Footnote: Subjective experiences abide by certain laws, just as matter abides by its own rules.
-There are many laws that are common to the whole of mankind.
-Therefore, it is not a question of an excess of imagination, but rather a reality which does not belong to the physical realm even though it does remain attached to it through the cerebral functions.
+Many laws are common to the whole of mankind.
+Therefore, it is not a question of an excess of imagination, but rather a reality that does not belong to the physical realm even though it does remain attached to it through cerebral functions.

-3 - What is an Initiate (or, what is a Master)?
+3 - What is an Initiate (or a Master)?

-An Initiate or a Master is a person who has practiced rhythmic thinking and who is able to transmit this energy to other people.
+An Initiate or a Master is a person who has practiced rhythmed thinking and who can transmit this energy to other people.
 Thus, an Initiate can awaken deep rhythms in another person.
-If that second person maintains regular practice, beyond the manifestation of multiple subjective phenomena (visions, clairaudience, consciousness extension, out of body experience, astral projection, perception of chakras, awakening of kundalini, etc), he/she too will be able to transmit his or her rhythms.
+If that second person maintains regular practice, beyond the manifestation of multiple subjective phenomena (visions, clairaudience, consciousness extension, out-of-body experience, astral projection, perception of chakras, awakening of Kundalini, etc.), he or she too will be able to transmit his or her rhythms.
 The Master or the Initiate does not need to speak to trigger this ‟transmutation” of the individual.
-However, that does not mean exemption from elementary explanations or the comprehension of the initiatory processes.
+However, that does not mean exemption from elementary explanations or the comprehension of the initiatic processes.